 The Bible is bursting with meaningful and challenging stories of God’s relationship with God’s beloved people from the very beginning.
 Sometimes these texts can seem straightforward and other times they are…confusing, to say the least.
 As we grow in our journey of discipleship, it is a wonderful gift to be able to read and study scripture together, pondering what God was up to, how the Holy Spirit was speaking to the original hearers, and how the Holy Spirit has continued to speak to the generations of believers up through today!
 We encourage you to include the reading of scripture in your daily life of discipleship, but we also value gathering as a community to ask questions together.

-That’s why every Wednesday we gather at 10:00am to read through the lessons that will be included in the next Sunday’s readings.
+That’s why we gather to read through the lessons that will be included in the next Sunday’s readings.
 It gives us a change to wrestle with the texts before we hear them in worship, and can bring deep added meaning to our worship experience.